jquant/jai-sdk/docs/source/task/linear.rst

 :code:`LinearModel`
 ===================

-Bellow, a simple example to instanciate the LinearModel class:
+Bellow, a simple example to instantiate the LinearModel class:

 .. code-block:: python